BenKalsky/jekyll-shooot/README.md

 ## Quick Start

-### STEP 1: Fork Jekyll Shoot to your User Repository
+### STEP 1: Fork Jekyll Shooot to your User Repository

 Fork this repo, then rename the repository to username.github.io.